EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 ```"data_id": "nl-knmi-nmc/data/recommended/weather/surface-based-observations/synop/WIGOS_0-20000-0-06344_20240411T130000"```

-datetime is the time associated with the data (i.e., the observation time) – also useful for users to determine if this is data they need.
+"datetime" is the time associated with the data (i.e., the observation time) – also useful for users to determine if this is data they need.

 ```"datetime": "2024-04-11T13:00:00Z"```

-pubtime is the time when the notification message was sent; a CORRECTION must always have a later pubtime than the original message _and_ have a link with rel=update (see more on links later).
+"pubtime" is the time when the notification message was sent; a CORRECTION must always have a later pubtime than the original message _and_ have a link with rel=update (see more on links later).

 ```"pubtime": "2024-04-11T13:15:06Z"```